storyteller. As an

 and producer, Michael's work

-Michael was Co-founder of Performers at Work Ensemble Theater Company, creating one of the first new play festivals in NYC; a member of the Workshop at the Neighborhood Playhouse, contributing to the development of over 75 new stage works; and Co-chair of the Playwrights Roundtable.
+Michael was Co-founder of Performers at Work Ensemble Theater Company, creating one of the first new play festivals in NYC; a member of the Workshop at the Neighborhood Playhouse, acting in, writing or directing over 75 new stage works; and Co-chair of the Playwrights Roundtable.